kazaneza/tv-shows/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 TV Maze <a name="about-project"></a>
+# 📖 TV Shows <a name="about-project"></a>

-**TV Maze** is a web application based on an external API.
+**TV Shows** is a web application based on an external API.
 The webapp has two user interfaces.
 A homepage and a comments popup modal.

 ## 🛠 Built With <a name="built-with"></a>